PyCake/PyCake/README.md

 You MUST have the latest version of Python, and you must also have IDLE.
 # How to use:
 Simply right click on the download file named: PyCake.py and then select open with IDLE.
 You may have to click the Other... button and then find the IDLE app.
+# Report ALL bugs
+Please, as PyCake is a new project, report __ANY__ bugs you encounter in the issues section, Thank You!